rancher/backup-restore-operator/README.md

 # Backup and Restore Operator

-### Latest release
+## Latest release

 [![Latest](https://img.shields.io/badge/dynamic/yaml?label=backup-restore-operator&query=%24.entries%5B%27rancher-backup%27%5D%5B0%5D.appVersion&url=https%3A%2F%2Fcharts.rancher.io%2Findex.yaml)](https://github.com/rancher/backup-restore-operator/releases/latest)

+## Description

+The Backup and Restore Operator provides ability to back up and restore the Rancher application running on any Kubernetes cluster.

-### Description
+### Supported Use-Cases

-* This operator provides ability to backup and restore Kubernetes applications (metadata) running on any cluster.
-It accepts a list of resources that need to be backed up for a particular application.
-It then gathers these resources by querying the Kubernetes API server, packages all the resources to create a tarball file and pushes it to the configured backup storage location.
-Since it gathers resources by querying the API server, it can back up applications from any type of Kubernetes cluster.
-* The operator preserves the ownerReferences on all resources, hence maintaining dependencies between objects.
-* It also provides encryption support, to encrypt user specified resources before saving them in the backup file.
-It uses the same encryption configuration that is used to enable [Kubernetes Encryption at Rest](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/).
-Follow the steps in [this section](https://ranchermanager.docs.rancher.com/reference-guides/backup-restore-configuration/backup-configuration#encryption) to configure this.
+- Backing up Rancher before upgrades and restoring after a failed one.
+- Restoring your Rancher cluster to a new cluster in a DR scenario.
+- Migrating your Rancher application between K8S clusters (of the same version).
+- (Optional) Storing and restoring backups using [Kubernetes Encryption at Rest](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/).

 ### Branches and Releases